-Meanwhile, I’m always trying to come up with new and interesting ideas for breakfast during Pesach, because after a couple of days of matza with jam/cheese, the novelty does rather start to wear off.
+Meanwhile, I’m always trying to come up with new and fun ideas for breakfast during Pesach.
+After a couple of days of matza with jam/cheese, I find the novelty does rather start to wear off.
 And while fruit and yogurt (and more eggs!) are all very well, there has to be another way…

-So, after spending hours reading recipes for paleo baked goods and borrowing the best bits of all of them, I finally got busy in the kitchen and created this amazing dried fruit and nut breakfast loaf – completely Pesach friendly, containing no chametz, kitniot, or gebrokhts of any kind.
+After spending hours reading recipes for paleo baked goods and borrowing the best bits of all of them, I finally got busy in the kitchen and created this amazing dried fruit and nut breakfast loaf.
+It’s completely Pesach friendly, and contains no chametz, kitniot, or gebrokhts of any kind.
 It slices beautifully, is delicious plain or (my favourite) with lashings of butter, and it can even be toasted!

 A double triumph!
 It contains a stack of dried fruits, and also makes a delicious Pesach breakfast!